- FAQ 1: NumberSense and the Curriculum and Assessment Policy Statement (CAPS): Is NumberSense CAPS aligned?

 The NumberSense Mathematics Programme has been developed to support children’s development of a robust sense of number and a deep understanding of mathematics.
 In order to make mathematics a meaningful, sense-making activity, the workbooks provide problems for the children that reveal what we want children to notice or learn.

 It is therefore beneficial that a teacher, parent, facilitator, tutor or any user of the programme has an understanding of the philosophy behind the books.
-The books should not be taught, but rather worked through and patterns and strategies discussed.
-In order to support this philosophy we provide the following support materials and activities:
+The workbooks should not be taught but rather worked through and patterns and strategies discussed.
+In order to support this philosophy, we provide the following support materials and activities:

 - An overview of the research and literature on how children learn mathematics that has influenced the development of the NumberSense Mathematics Programme.